 There are also additional resources in the Quick Start Guide to help you learn how to create your own reading repository.

-Q: What about Pre-K learners?
-How can this tool be helpful for them?
+Q: How can this tool be helpful for Pre-K learners?

 This tool can be used for pre-k educators, particularly those who upload sight words, lists, or letter names.
 There have been successful instances of educators using these tools with sight words specifically.
 Additional tools are launching, like Reading Coach, which will further support literacy goals for students.

 Q: What kind of support can this offer English language learners (ELL)?

 With the languages that are available in the tools along with being able to upload resources that can then be translated, English language learners are able to practice which is essential when developing the skills.

 In terms of intervention, to determine where a child is struggling with comprehension or fluency, this tool allows you to go back to the native language to diagnose a student’s needs.
 This tool helps you meet a student where they’re at by using the assessment and creating a custom solution.

 Q: What products does Microsoft offer for intervention for early literacy skills?

 While there are several Microsoft products that can be beneficial, Reading Progress and Reading Coach are particularly helpful for progress monitoring.
 With Reading Progress and Reading Coach, students can practice reading aloud while receiving real-time feedback about their pronunciation.
 The picture dictionary and the text-to-speech and syllable breaking tools provide appropriate support for beginning readers.